jbiatek/BSGRulebook/rulebook.md

 - Two vipers below Galactica (one in each space area with the launch tube icon)
 - Two civilian ships behind Galactica (right space area).

+<p class="overlay nopegasus nodaybreak">One or more variants is turned on which requires a Cylon Locations overlay.
+Take one from either Pegasus or Daybreak, and cover the normal Cylon Locations with the overlay, with the side that says "Cylon Locations" face up. </p>

 <div class="pegasus" markdown="1">

 ### Pegasus